ShudongSun/ShudongSun.github.io/index.md

 ## Shudong Sun

+Shudong Sun is a master student of deparetment of Computer Science in University of Southern California.
+He is also a Research Assistant of Prof. Xin tong.
 You can use the [editor on GitHub](https://github.com/ShudongSun/ShudongSun.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.